robertf224/Gwilio/README.md

 Usage
 -----

-Gwilio can receive SMS messages and can either reply to them or post the phone number and message to another server, mimicking the functionality provided by Twilio.
+Gwilio can receive SMS messages and can either reply to them provided a callback function, or post the phone number and message to another server, mimicking the functionality provided by Twilio.

 If you want to respond to messages directly, define a callback function which takes the phone number and the message as arguments.
 Whatever string you return will be the reply sent to the sender.